Defeating the Pandemic

 NC State is providing vaccines to members of the NC State community on campus.
 The North Carolina Department of Health and Human Services is also coordinating vaccine distribution at locations across the state.
 Visit the NCDHHS Find a Vaccine Location tool to get the latest information on vaccination availability.
 You should contact vaccine providers directly to confirm availability and schedule appointments.

 If you receive the vaccine elsewhere, we ask that you let the university know.
 It’s important for the university to have information about how many in the community are vaccinated, as it helps us make decisions about ongoing needs for vaccine availability, testing and other campus operations related to COVID-19.
+Please note that you do not need to upload booster doses.

 Follow the steps below to share your vaccine information with NC State: